Summerside, Prince Edward Island: Government

 The Summerside Police Department is responsible for law enforcement within the city.
 The East Prince Detachment of the Royal Canadian Mounted Police (RCMP) is located in North Bedeque, southeast of the city, however its only responsibility is to patrol, with the Summerside Police Department, the provincial Route 1A and Route 2 highways which pass along the east and north sides of the city.

+Politics

+For elections to the Legislative Assembly of Prince Edward Island, Summerside is covered by Summerside-Wilmot and Summerside-South Drive.

+For elections to the House of Commons of Canada, Summerside is covered by Egmont.

 Education

-Summerside has seven English public schools: four elementary, two junior high, and one senior high school.
+Summerside has six English public schools: three elementary, one consolidated, one junior high, and one senior high school.
 The English Language School Board has an office in the city.

 The city also has one French public school operated by the Commission scolaire de langue française.

 Holland College, Prince Edward Island's community college system, maintains three facilities in Summerside;